 The UN’s January 15 deadline passed with the Iraqis still squatting in Kuwait, and so the war began the following evening, Washington time, which means the early morning of January 17 in Iraq.
 The war began with coalition airstrikes, and that’s what it mostly remained, apart from the brief Iraqi occupation of the Saudi town of Khafji in late January.
 It was only with the final, rapid US assault that drove the Iraqis out of Kuwait in late February that the war’s focus shifted from an air campaign to a ground one.

-Of course, that's not really the kind of thing you can ignore.
-Admittedly, America's current struggles with respect to the greater Middle East have roots that go back earlier than the Gulf War—arming the Afghan Mujahideen turned out to be a pretty bad idea, for example, and the less said about America's repeated interference in Iran the better—but consider that the United States hasn't really left the nation of Iraq alone for so much as a solid month since 1991.
+Of course, that’s not really the kind of thing you can ignore.
+Admittedly, America’s current struggles with respect to the greater Middle East have roots that go back earlier than the Gulf War—arming the Afghan Mujahideen turned out to be a pretty bad idea, for example, and the less said about our repeated interference in Iran the better—but consider that the United States hasn’t really left the nation of Iraq alone for so much as a solid month since 1991.
 We started off low-key—just an embargo and some sanctions that killed a few hundred thousand people, maybe the occasional airstrike or ten—but after 9/11 we came back with a real vengeance (literally).
-The Gulf War put Saddam in America's crosshairs, it established America as the protector of the Gulf states, and it put American troops in Saudi Arabia to the consternation of at least one budding international terrorist.
-It made CNN famous (that's bad, in hindsight), made Dick Cheney popular (very bad), and brought us the fiction that is "smart bombs," so we could pretend that American weapons don't kill innocent bystanders anymore (very, very bad).
+The Gulf War put Saddam in America’s crosshairs, it established America as the protector of the Gulf states, and it put American troops in Saudi Arabia to the consternation of at least one budding international terrorist.
+It made CNN famous (that’s bad, in hindsight), made Dick Cheney popular (very bad), and brought us the fiction that is “smart bombs,” so we could pretend that the US military doesn’t kill civilians anymore (very, very bad).

-The Gulf War was a dramatic military victory that helped cement the feeling in the US that we'd Won The Cold War and were now The World's Only Superpower®.
+The Gulf War was a dramatic military victory that helped cement the feeling in the US that we’d Won The Cold War and were now The World’s Only Superpower®.
 And in hindsight, compared with anything else the US has done in the region since then, the victory looks like a phenomenal achievement.
 But the contours of US involvement in the Middle East over the past 25 years are rooted in—or at least developed via—this war.
-And from the perspective of the Iraqi people, the Gulf War was the start of decades of unremitting misery, thanks mostly to the United States.
+And last but not least, from the perspective of the Iraqi people the Gulf War was the start of decades of unremitting misery at American hands.